 Think about it: You likely touch people for whom you have feelings of affection more often than you do those for whom you feel nothing—whether you're kissing a partner, hugging your mom, or patting a friend on the back or shoulder.

 To assess whether someone is in love with you, watch for the potentially unnecessary use of touch because that's a key physical sign.
 “Do they brush up against you, or touch your arm or hand when talking?”
 Fraley says.
 “If your partner is craving your physical touch, that is another indication that they may be in love.”

 Attentiveness is a huge physical sign that someone is falling in love; if it's clear that they're hanging on your every word, for example, they’re enthralled, and it could very well be love.
 “Love often brings with it tunnel vision,” says Fraley.
 So if it seems like your partner is able to focus exclusively on you and not get overly distracted by other stimuli, that's a good sign.

 4. Eye contact

-Eye contact is so intense that researchers have even used it to trigger feelings of love.
-So, if your partner is looking deeply and comfortably into your eyes, it communicates a lot about their desires.
+Eye contact can create such an intense physical connection that researchers have even used it to trigger feelings of love.
+So, if your partner is looking deeply and comfortably into your eyes, that communicates a lot about their desires.

 6. Protective gestures

-Dr. Manly says it’s common for people in love to feel highly protective of the person they care for.
-This may take the form of gestures or of lending extra help.
-“When we love someone, we care about their safety,” she says.
-“A person who is falling in love will often take great care to protect [the person they love], whether it's by opening doors, walking street side, or putting an arm out in front at a crosswalk.”
+Dr. Manly says it’s common for a person in love to feel highly protective of the person they care for.
+Physically, this may take the form of gestures that involve protection or help.
+“When we love someone, we care about their safety,” says Dr. Manly.
+“A person who is falling in love will often take great care to protect [the person they love], whether it's by opening doors for them, walking street-side, or putting an arm out in front of them at a crosswalk.”

 Loading More Posts...